We are FedDev Ontario.

 We are one of six Regional Economic Development Agencies delivering key programs and services.

-An interactive map showcasing our recipient’s successes across southern Ontario.
+An interactive map showcasing the impact of FedDev Ontario support across southern Ontario.
 Each point on the map is described below.

 |Recipient||Format||Link to More Information||Location||Description|